Paresh-shahare/ROBOCON_2019/README.md

 # ROBOCON-19

 ***Robocon is an International level robotics competition hosted by ABU.
-Robocon 19 was hosted by Mongolia with the challenge to develop 2 autonomous robots amongst which 1 was a Quadruped Robot.***
+Robocon 19 was hosted by Mongolia with the challenge to develop 2 autonomous robots amongst which one was a Quadruped Robot.***

 ![Alt Text](ROBOCON_2019/Quadruped_walk_demo.gif)